-The main advantages of the tubeless system
+Main advantages of the tubeless system

 - Less risk of punctures

-The Tubeless system reduces the risk of punctures because, simply put, there is no inner tube to be damaged by sharp objects or if the rim is punched. sealant sealant inside the tire plugs the resulting punctures as long as the tire is not cut - and no sealant can handle a large cut (but we will explain the alternatives later). - Riding at a lower pressure
+The Tubeless system reduces the risk of punctures because, simply put, there is no inner tube to be damaged by sharp objects or if the rim is punched. sealant sealant inside the tire plugs the resulting punctures as long as the tire is not cut - and no sealant can handle a large cut (but we will explain the alternatives later). - Riding at lower pressure

 Additional Tubeless Tips: